Prof-Drake-UMD/INST767-Sp25/Sai_Gangineni/README.md

 - **Authentication:** API Key (passed in query parameter)

 ## Project Description
 This project integrates fitness, nutrition, and weather data to analyze trends in exercise and health behaviors.
-The goal is to explore correlations such as how weather influences outdoor activity, or how food intake aligns with physical exertion.
+The goal is to explore correlations such as how weather influences physical activity choices, or how food intake aligns with fitness routines.

 The system will pull data from the three APIs, transform and clean the data, and load it into BigQuery for analysis.
 Example queries include:
-- Average calories burned per activity type by weather condition
+- Frequency of different exercise types performed under varying weather conditions
-- Comparison of calorie intake on workout vs. non-workout days
+- Correlation between specific exercises and average nutritional intake
-- Analysis of which activities burn the most calories in different weather
+- Most popular equipment used in exercises by category